ekamperi/ekamperi.github.io/_posts/2019-10-19-norms-in-machine-learning.md

 ### Introduction
 A vector space, known also as a linear space, is a collection of objects (the vectors), which may be added together and multiplied by some scalar (a number).
 In machine learning we use vectors all the time.
 Here are some examples:

-* *Feature vectors* that are collections of numbers that we group them together when representing an object.
+* *Feature vectors* are collections of numbers that we group them together when representing an object.
 In image processing, the features' values may be the pixels of the image, so assuming a 128 $$\times$$ 128 grayscale image, we get a 16384 long vector.
-Features are equivalent to independent variables (the $$x$$-s) in linear regression, but usually are much larger.
+Features are equivalent to independent variables (the $$x$$-s) in linear regression, but usually are more numerous.
 * The *output* of a machine learning model, say a neural network that is trained to identify hand-written digits, may be represented as a vector, e.g. $$y = [0, 0, 1, 0, 0, 0, 0, 0, 0, 0]^T$$ for representing "2" as the correct output.
 By the way this representation is called *one hot encoding* and the vector *one hot vector* :D
 * The [*loss function*](https://en.wikipedia.org/wiki/Loss_function), i.e. the function that tells us how good or how bad are predictions are, is also directly related to the norm of a particular vector space.
 For example, the [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) is defined as $$\text{MSE} = \frac{1}{N} \sum_i (y_{\text{true,}i} - y_{\text{predicted,}i})^2$$, which (as we shall see) is connected to the $$\ell_2$$ norm of vectors $$y_i = y_{\text{true,}i} - y_{\text{predicted,}i}$$.
 * The parameters of a model, say the weights of a neural network, can be thought as a long vector $$w$$.
 This representation is useful when we apply [*regularization*](https://en.wikipedia.org/wiki/Mean_squared_error) during the training of the network, so that we keep the coefficients of the model small (or, some of them, zero), preventing the model from becoming more complex than it ought to be.